zhangfuyang/search_evaluate/README.md

 to interactively visualize the outputs.

+## License

+Our code is released under CC BY-NC 4.0.
+However, our code depends on other libraries, including SMPL, which each have their own respective licenses that must also be followed.

 ## <a name="Citing"></a>Citing Our Work

 If you use find this code helpful, please consider citing: